LONZEE/-Note-Taker/README.md

 WHEN I click on the "New Note" button in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column and the button disappears

+## About

+The Note-Taker is an application designed to write, save, and delete notes.
+This application uses an express backend and save and retrieve note data from a JSON file.

+## Installation

+1. Clone the repository to your local machine using `git clone <repository-url>`.
+2. Navigate to the cloned repository in your terminal.
+3. Install the necessary dependencies by running `npm install`.
+4. Start the server by running `npm start`.
+5. Open your web browser and navigate to `http://localhost:3000` to start using the Note-Taker application.

+## Usage

+The Note-Taker application presents users with a landing page with a link to a notes page.
+When the link is clicked, users are presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column.

+Users can write new notes and save them, which will cause them to appear in the left-hand column with the other existing notes.
+Users can also click on existing notes to view them.

+## Challenges

+The main challenges faced during the development of this application were setting up the express server and handling the get and post requests for the notes.